NickyAmethyst/Recursive-Sequence-Calculator/README.md

 This code is meant to be run from the command line.

 It hangs for a long time when calculating large numbers of terms for higher degee polynomials.
+^ this is an overflow error "int too large to convert to float"

 This code calculates the first n terms of a recursively defined sequence based on 3 user definded variables:
 1) numberOfTerms is an integer value which spesifies the number of terms to be calculated